zzhangjii/learning-library/data-management-library/database/options/multitenant2.md

     cd /home/oracle/labs/multitenant
     ````

-3. Reset the container databases back to their original ports if they were changed in a previous lab
+3. Reset the container databases back to their original ports if they were changed in a previous lab.
+If any errors about dropping databases appear they can be ignored.

     ````
     ./resetCDB.sh